How to get the biggest returns from your hotel bookings

 The Sheraton Centre Toronto is right in the centre of the city near the old city hall and is ranked #26 out of 137 hotels in the area on TripAdvisor.

-I booked a Traditional Guest Room for two nights at an SPG Member flexible rate, which averages $300 CADincluding all taxes; otherwise, as an SPG Category 5 hotel, I could have used 12,000 Starpoints.
-SPG and Marriott Rewards are in the process of merging, with pricing changes coming from August 2018.
+I booked a Traditional Guest Room for two nights at an SPG Member flexible rate, which averages CA$300 including all taxes.

 I then used a free night certificate I gained through a previous SPG ‘three stays and receive a free night’ promotion for the last night.